 Don’t ignore the annual appraisal just because someone is on maternity leave.
 This is equally important for all employees, especially if promotion opportunities and/or bonuses are based on appraisal outcomes.
 You may need to adjust the timing but this can be agreed between the employer and the employee.

 It is important to keep employees on maternity leave informed about changes in management and staff, particularly in their own team.
 If you have a news service on an intranet, this may be the easiest way of keeping in touch over matters such as new joiners and leavers (if the employee has access to this while they are absent).
 If not, agree a suitable method of communication for this aspect.

-The Equality and Human Rights Commission (EHRC) sets out some useful guidance on its website and suggests that a discussion is held between the employer and the employee before maternity leave starts dealing with:
+The Equality and Human Rights Commission (EHRC) sets out some useful guidance on its website relating to contact between employer and employee during maternity leave.
+The EHRC suggests that a discussion is held between the employer and the employee before maternity leave starts dealing with:

 The EHRC further states that it is good practice for the employer to make clear to the employee: